-- a) Calculate the ECBL In-Day Adjustment by subtracting the average of the ECBL over the three five-minute intervals of the ECBL In-Day Adjustment Period from the average of the telemetered load for the same three five-minute intervals, provided that (i) the DER Aggregation was not dispatched for Energy and/or Regulation Service during any of three five-minute intervals of the ECBL In-Day Adjustment Period, or (ii) the DER Aggregation was dispatched for Energy and/or Regulation Service during one or more of the three five-minute intervals of the ECBL In-Day Adjustment Period, but the LBMP for each of those intervals was less than the applicable Monthly Net Benefits Thresholdin any of the three five-minute intervals of the ECBL In-Day Adjustment Period. - b) If the DER Aggregation was dispatched for Energy and/or Regulation Service during one or more of the three five-minute intervals of the ECBL In-Day Adjustment Period and the LBMP for the interval(s) was equal to or exceeded the applicable Monthly Net Benefits Threshold, calculate the ECBL In-Day Adjustment in step (a) above and add the measured Demand Reduction to the metered Load as the Proxy Load value by replacing the metered loads in step (a) above by the Proxy Load values for one or more of the three five-minute intervals of the ECBL In-Day Adjustment Period in which the DER Aggregation was dispatched for Energy and/or Regulation Service. - c) The ECBL In-Day Adjustment shall be limited to \pm 20% of the ECBL value for the five-minute interval it is applied to.
+a) Calculate the ECBL In-Day Adjustment by subtracting the average of the ECBL over the three five-minute intervals of the ECBL In-Day Adjustment Period from the average of the telemetered load for the same three five-minute intervals, provided that (i) the DER Aggregation was not dispatched for Energy and/or Regulation Service during any of three five-minute intervals of the ECBL In-Day Adjustment Period, or (ii) the DER Aggregation was dispatched for Energy and/or Regulation Service during one or more of the three five-minute intervals of the ECBL In-Day Adjustment Period, but the LBMP for each of those intervals was less than the applicable Monthly Net Benefits Threshold.

+- b) If the DER Aggregation was dispatched for Energy and/or Regulation Service during one or more of the three five-minute intervals of the ECBL In-Day Adjustment Period and the LBMP for the interval(s) was equal to or exceeded the applicable Monthly Net Benefits Threshold, calculate the ECBL In-Day Adjustment in step (a) above and add the measured Demand Reduction to the metered Load as the Proxy Load value for one or more of the three five-minute intervals of the ECBL In-Day Adjustment Period in which the DER Aggregation was dispatched for Energy and/or Regulation Service. - c) The ECBL In-Day Adjustment shall be limited to \pm 20% of the ECBL value for the five-minute interval it is applied to.